plone/plone.app.mosaic/docs/rich_text_buttons.rst

     </value>
   </record>

-If you reinstall plone.app.mosaic the default buttons are shown again, so you have to reinstall your product too.
+When you reinstall plone.app.mosaic the default buttons are shown again, so you have to reinstall your product too.

 You can find more names of tinyMCE buttons in plone.app.mosaics registry.xml.